RashmDesh/Wine-Quality-Check/README.md

 Sulphates: It indicates the amount of potassium sulphate in the wine.
 It is also measured in g/dm3.
 Alcohol: It indicates the alcohol content in the wine.
 Quality: It indicates the quality of the wine, which is ranged from 1 to 10.
 Here, the higher the value is, the better the wine.

+Decision tree Model :- DT_Model.pkl.
+This is decision tree model which we are going to use for wine quality checking.